Black Clover season 1

-The season initially ran from October 3, 2017, to September 25, 2018, on TV Tokyo in Japan; Avex Pictures released it on DVD and Blu-ray in five compilations (each containing nine to 11 episodes) between February 23, 2018, and January 25, 2019.
+The season initially ran from October 3, 2017, to March 30, 2021, on TV Tokyo in Japan; Avex Pictures released it on DVD and Blu-ray in sixteen compilations (each containing nine to 11 episodes) between February 23, 2018, and June 25, 2021.
 Crunchyroll and Funimation licensed the series for an English-language release, with Crunchyroll simulcasting the series worldwide and Funimation producing a North American Simuldub.
-Funimation's adaptation aired from December 2, 2017, through January 6, 2019, on Adult Swim's Toonami programming block, and they released the first DVD and Blu-ray compilations on August 7, 2018.
+Funimation's adaptation aired from December 2, 2017, to October 10, 2021, on Adult Swim's Toonami programming block, and they released the first DVD and Blu-ray compilations on August 7, 2018.